FastComments/fastcomments-docs/src/content/guides/installation/items/oembed.md

     <img class="screenshot-image" src="https://blog.fastcomments.com/images/google-sites-howto-done.png" title="FastComments in Google Sites" alt="FastComments in Google Sites" />
 </div>

-### Nimbus Notes
+### Nimbus Note

-Google Sites is also supported, and the flow is similar to Notion.
+Adding live commenting to a Nimbus Note is also supported, and the flow is similar to Notion.

 1. [Create a conversation to embed.](https://fastcomments.com/create)
 2. When editing your note, add an embed block.